marcelengelmann/SodaDungeon2Tool/README.md

 # SodaDungeon2Tool
 **This tool is NOT an offical tool from the game developer**
+## Purpose
+SodaDungeon2Tool, is a Windows-Application for Soda Dungeon 2.
+It will check if you current dungeon run has finished and will perform a task that has been selected in the settings.
 ## Changelog
 ### 0.0.3
 * Removed the Console Application